M-C-Git/mlops_MLflow_AWS_project/README.md

 Project: Remote Deployment of MLflow on AWS
 ===========================================
 This project is to demonstrate how to deploy MLflow tracking on AWS cloud.
-The ML process involves using ElasticNet to predict the wine quality.
+The ML process involves using ElasticNet to predict the wine quality.  </br>
+The focus of this project is the below AWS setups.

 IAM, S3, EC2, AWSCLI setup
 ==========================